• Skip to primary navigation

 What is Labneh?

 Labneh, labaneh, labna, or labne is a Middle Eastern strained yogurt which is basically yogurt that has been strained from most of its whey leaving a thick creamy consistency with a salty tangy flavor.
-The texture of this dip/cheese is divine!
+It’s basically an early stage of cheese, that’s why we sometimes refer to it as labneh cheese.
+The texture of labneh dip or cheese is divine!

 Although labne is very similar to cream cheese or soft cheese, it’s not really considered a cheese but more of a creamy dip or a sandwich filler like hummus.
 Labneh making is so simple, and can be easily made at home.